 Especially as food delivery services like DoorDash expand to include groceries, alcohol, flowers, and other conveniences, the potential for bringing in new customers only continues to grow.
 90% of customers search online to find restaurants they want to order from — and reaching this captive audience should be a part of every restaurant owner's strategy.
 In 2021, DoorDash reaches 85% of consumers in the U.S., 80% in Australia, and 75% in Canada.

-Presence on a food delivery app is an excellent strategy for reaching customers who wouldn’t normally dine in your restaurant.
+Presence on a food delivery app is an excellent strategy for reaching customers who wouldn't normally dine in your restaurant.
 Our recent research indicates that 3 out of 4 restaurants say that DoorDash has allowed them to reach new customers.
-Jorge Rocha, owner of Australia’s IGA Nollamara, says, “What’s really evident about our success with DoorDash is the new customers.
-A large portion of our DoorDash sales is from first-time customers and we’re still growing, so we’re very impressed with that.”
+Cory Hruska, c-o-owner of Hruska's Kolaches, says, "The biggest thing with DoorDash is you reach a totally different consumer than our walk-ins.
+We were able to penetrate a whole new market segment with DoorDash."

 Food delivery services offer convenience